-This flavorful sun-dried tomato basil aioli makes a delicious creamy dip for fries or roasted vegetables, spread for sandwiches, or burger topping.
+This sun-dried tomato basil aioli makes a delicious creamy dip for fries or roasted vegetables, spread for sandwiches, or burger topping.
 It’s easy to prepare and has wonderful depth of flavor.
-Since my husband isn’t a big fan of basil, I sometimes omit it.
+In addition to tomatoes and herbs, it’s enriched with garlic and balsamic vinegar for a restaurant-worthy taste.

-For a roasted garlic sun-dried tomato aioli, you can substitute 3 to 6 cloves of roasted garlic for the fresh minced garlic.
-This adds a little depth in flavor and very subtle sweetness from the roasting.
+You can substitute 3 to 6 cloves of roasted garlic for the fresh minced garlic.
+This adds a little more depth in flavor and very subtle sweetness from the roasting.

 Special Diet Notes: Sun-Dried Tomato Basil Aioli

-By ingredients, this recipe is dairy-free / non-dairy, optionally egg-free, gluten-free, nut-free, peanut-free, optionally soy-free, optionally vegan, vegetarian, and paleo optional.
+By ingredients, this recipe is dairy-free / non-dairy, optionally egg-free, gluten-free, grain-free, nut-free, peanut-free, optionally soy-free, optionally vegan, vegetarian, keto, and paleo optional.
+Just be sure to choose the mayonnaise that suits your dietary needs.

 - ⅓ cup sun-dried tomatoes